Skip to main content

 Entyvio (vedolizumab) is used for ulcerative colitis (UC) or Crohn's disease to help improve symptoms, induce remission, and may also reduce the need for steroid medicines to control symptoms long-term.
 Entyvio is a selective immunosuppressant that works to control inflammation and symptoms of ulcerative colitis or Crohn's disease by preventing too many white blood cells from entering your GI tract (intestine).
 Entyvio works selectively in the gut to decrease inflammation and does not usually lead to system-wide immunosuppression.

-Entyvio infusion is used for ulcerative colitis or Crohn’s disease.
-Entyvio Pen or prefilled syringe is used for the maintenance treatment of UC and is given as an injection under the skin (subcutaneous injection).
+Entyvio intravenous infusion is used as an induction treatment for ulcerative colitis or Crohn’s disease.
+Entyvio Pen or prefilled syringe are used for the maintenance treatment of UC or moderate to severely active Crohn's disease and are given as an injection under the skin (subcutaneous injection).

 How does Entyvio work?